Brianbla/ALMTools/docs/CIHOL/CIHOL.md

 ### Tasks Overview: ###

-**1. Connect to your Visual Studio Online account:** In this step, you will connect your own Visual Studio Online account. <!--If you need to learn how to setup a VSO account, click [https://www.visualstudio.com/en-us/get-started/setup/sign-up-for-visual-studio-online](https://www.visualstudio.com/en-us/get-started/setup/sign-up-for-visual-studio-online)-->
+**1. Connect to your Visual Studio Online account:** In this step, you will connect your own Visual Studio Online account.

 **2. Add PartsUnlimted to your VSO account using Visual Studio:** In this step, you download the PartsUnlimited source code, and then push it to your own Visual Studio Online account.